jkoerte/jkoerte.github.io/essays/asking-smart-questions.md

 That last clause is what's catching you.
 You initialize the value to 0 to start with but your code will never catch that.
 ```

+---

 As far as I could tell, there were many more detailed answers, and the asker even replied to the person who gave the response above to thank them and praise the thoroughness and clearness of the response.
 The additional replies also lacked that distinct sarcasm and wit that annoyed hackers often answer a dumb question with.
 Additionally, since it was about some JavaScript fundamentals, I also found the response to be quite useful.

 Here is a <a target="_blank" href = "https://stackoverflow.com/questions/42073776/check-if-a-string-is-composed-of-all-unique-characters-not-equal-to-operator-i">link</a> to the StackOverflow page

 ## You Failed, But There's Always Next Time
 Here we have an example of someone who really didn't even try.
-He offers little information on what he has a problem with, and just pastes a block of code for those who are even willing to sift through and make out an error.
-He basically just asks for a straight up answer, which many on the website were not too happy with.
+He offers little information on what they have a problem with, and just pastes a block of code for those who are even willing to sift through and make out an error.
+They basically just ask for a straight up answer, which many on the website were not too happy with.

+---

 ```
 Q: Creating a recursive method for Palindrome